pivotal/blog/content/post/pairing-on-data-science.md

 Hmmmm… Pair Programming is exactly what it sounds.
 Pairing has been one of the key programming practices followed at [Pivotal Labs](https://blog.pivotal.io/tag/paired-programming).
 If you ever get a chance to visit the Labs office you will see two developers sharing a big desk space and working on two mirrored screens simultaneously.
 Sounds interesting and a bit challenging….
 Honestly when I first saw this alien style of programming I had concerns about how productive it could be in a DS environment.
 Yes we have to code as data scientist!
 For those who didn’t know, DS involves programming right from the initial feature creation and exploratory phase to model development and its operationalization.

 ### Hoops to Jump through
 When you start on a DS use case your objective is fairly broad.
 You need to spend a lot of time to find the right way to materialize the objective.
-You have to flare and focus repeatedly before coming up with a definite objective and shipping it as an end product.
+You have to 'flare and focus' repeatedly before coming up with a definite objective and shipping it as an end product.

 I had my doubts about how pairing would fit this flare and focus process.
 It’s not equivalent to pairing in a software engineering environment where the goals are more definitive to start with and the pair can work together to materialize it in best possible manner.
 During DS flaring, one might come with a number of problems and consequently an even larger number of ways to tackle them; having another person in the entire development process might make this phase intense and long because different people can have different ways to approach a problem.

 For DS, there is no best tool for the task at hand.
-If one DS is comfortable using python that might not necessarily be the same for his/her pair.
+If one DS is comfortable using Python that might not necessarily be the same for his/her pair.
 Although, this is a great opportunity to expand one’s skill set but it might be a little disconcerting to run to Google for some basic syntax check with your pair watching over you!

 In general another hoop a pair might come across is when the two individuals pairing have different levels of expertise.
-I didn’t know how daunting an experience it would be for a newbie to code in this environment or how frustrating could it be for the experienced one to trying to get the noobie up to speed.
+I don't know how daunting an experience it would be for a newbie to code in this environment or how frustrating could it be for the experienced one to trying to get the noobie up to speed.

 ### Day 3 _@Pivotal_ and henceforth..
 I started pairing with Ian, a Senior DS in my team and started jumping through these hoops.
 He helped me get comfortable with the process in my first few weeks.
 In the exploratory phase, it actually turned out that more the number of heads brainstorming about a problem, the faster it is to come up with a variety of routes and then narrowing it down to the most preferred one.